Global Tax Policy of Shinsei Bank Group

 2. Tax governance

-Our Chief Officer for Group Corporate Planning and Finance heads our tax governance framework and allocates appropriate authority to the tax team members of our headquarters’ Group Financial and Regulatory Accounting Division.
+Our Managing Executive Officer, Group Corporate Planning heads our tax governance framework and allocates appropriate authority to the tax team members of our headquarters??
+Group Financial and Regulatory Accounting Division.
 These tax team members collect tax related information and data of our group companies and manage the group tax compliance based on our internal rules.
 Evaluation of the tax risk and determination of the tax position accompanying it are considered by the tax team members of our Group Financial and Regulatory Accounting Division and decisions are only made by personnel who are granted the appropriate authority based on our internal rules.
 Such decisions are reported to the directors and the audit and supervisory board members as necessary.

 3. Tax planning